 1. Marx, Engels and Lenin dealt with « democracy » on the basis of class criteria, distinguishing bourgeois democracy and working class democracy.
 They maintained that the struggle for democratic rights and freedoms was necessary in order to clearly show the contradiction of interests between the working class and the bourgeoisie and to create more favorable conditions for the full development of the political struggle of the working class.
 Communists put themselves at the helm of the struggle for democratic rights.

-3. For this reason, communists place their actions for democratic rights in the broader strategic perspective of fighting against capitalism and for socialism, as the only way that leads to an authentic democracy for the toiling masses, who exercise power under socialism.
-This power “implies and presents to the toiling classes, i.e., the vast majority of the population, greater practical opportunities for enjoying democratic rights and liberties than ever existed before, even approximately, in the best and the most democratic bourgeois republics3.4
+2. The workers' democratic aspirations cannot be realized in a complete and sustainable manner under capitalism, where only the bourgeois class holds power.
+The democratic gains wrested from the bourgeoisie remain limited and insufficient, and can be restricted or withdrawn at any time, especially in periods of crisis of the capitalist system.3.
+For this reason, communists place their actions for democratic rights in the broader strategic perspective of fighting against capitalism and for socialism, as the only way that leads to an authentic democracy for the toiling masses, who exercise power under socialism.
+This power “implies and presents to the toiling classes, i.e., the vast majority of the population, greater practical opportunities for enjoying democratic rights and liberties than ever existed before, even approximately, in the best and the most democratic bourgeois republics “3.4”

-the struggle for democratic rights and freedoms” and than the struggle for revolution.
+In fact here is “suggested” that the way to revolution goes in stages, first “the struggle for democratic rights and freedoms” and than the struggle for revolution.
 Marx and Engels never separated the two.
 In fact Marx attracted the attention on the concrete formulation of a revolutionary program to be propagated (for example in “Critic on the Gotha Program” and in all he wrote about “the Commune of Paris”)

 And even then there is no analogy possible between the historical timeframe in which lived Marx and Engels and the world in 2013.
 It was then the young development of capitalism, in which the working class had to struggle for better working-conditions, wage, social achievements.....all those things which was not the priory things of the capitalists and the developing capitalist states in order to develop the capitalist production-relations.
 And all those “democratic rights and freedoms” obtained (and meant a better situation than before) were the result of a struggle which had revolutionary sparks.....and were in fact “allowed” in order to “cool down” that spontaneous revolutionary fire.

 At his moment, all those “democratic, social rights” were for a part “achieved” (at least in the imperialist centres) in the period after the Second World War and the outbreak of the crisis in 1974..
 Now, in a world which is totally “divided” by imperialism, the market is quasi not-extendable (let say there are 1 billion possible “consumers” - so buyers” of the products produced under capitalist production-relations), the crisis is general and global.
-The only “solution” is sharp and aggressive capitalist competition in which the exploitation-level is increased as much as possible at least more than at the competitor.... (and all achieved “democratic and social rights and freedoms” are under fire everywhere)
+The only “solution” is sharp and aggressive capitalist competition in which the exploitation-level is increased as much as possible at least more than at the competitor.... (and all achieved “democratic and social rights and freedoms” are under fire everywhere) So the “struggle for democratic rights and freedoms” can only be a struggle in retreat, trying to hold still a bit of what is attacked.
+So the only way out is the revolutionary one.

-same text of Lenin is said about the “most democratic bourgeois republic” that the most democratic bourgeois republic is no more than a machine for the suppression of the working class by the bourgeoisie, for the suppression of the working people by a handful of capitalists.
+Also is here suggested (by the use of the quote of Lenin, that in the “democratic bourgeois republic” the democratic rights and liberties perhaps can be deployed to a certain extend” of course not as far than under socialism....
+But in the same text of Lenin is said about the “most democratic bourgeois republic” that the most democratic bourgeois republic is no more than a machine for the suppression of the working class by the bourgeoisie, for the suppression of the working people by a handful of capitalists.
 There is not a single revolutionary, not a single Marxist among those now shouting against dictatorship and for democracy, who has not sworn and vowed to the workers that he excepts this basic truth of socialism.
 But now, when the revolutionary proletariat is in a fighting mood and taking action to destroy this machine of oppression and to establish proletarian dictatorship, these traitors to socialism claim that the bourgeoisie have granted the working people “pure democracy", have abandoned resistance and are prepared to yield to the majority of the working people.
-They assert that in a democratic republic there is not, and never has been, any such thing as a state machine for the suppression of labor by capital.5
+They assert that in a democratic republic there is not, and never has been, any such thing as a state machine for the suppression of labor by capital.”5

 “1.
 Faced with the growth of the revolutionary workers’ movement in every country, the bourgeoisie and their agents in the workers’ organizations are making desperate attempts to find ideological and political arguments in defense of the rule of the exploiters.
 Condemnation of dictatorship and a sense of democracy are particularly prominent among these arguments.
 The falsity and hypocrisy of this argument, repeated in a thousand strains by the capitalist press and at the Berne yellow International Conference in February 1919, are obvious to all who refuse to betray the fundamental principles of socialism.

-this argument employs the concepts of “democracy in general” and “dictatorship in general “, without posing the question of the class concerned.
+2. Firstly, this argument employs the concepts of “democracy in general” and “dictatorship in general “, without posing the question of the class concerned.
 This nonclass or above class presentation, which supposedly is popular, is an outright travesty of the basic tenet of socialism, namely, its theory of class struggle, which Socialists who have sided with the bourgeoisie recognize in words but disregard in practice.
 For in no civilized capitalist country does “democracy in general” exist; all that exists is bourgeois democracy, and it is not a question of “dictatorship in general", but of the dictatorship of the oppressed class, i.e., the proletariat, over its oppressors and exploiters, i.e., the bourgeoisie, in order to overcome the resistance offered by the exploiters in their fight to maintain their domination.

+3. History teaches us that no oppressed class ever did, or could, achieve power without going through a period of dictatorship, i.e., the conquest of political power and forceable suppression of the resistance always offered by the exploiters—the resistance that is most desperate, most furious, and that stops at nothing.
 The bourgeoisie, whose domination is now defended by the Socialists who denounce “dictatorship in general” and extol “democracy in general", won power in the advanced countries through a series of insurrections, civil wars, and the forcible suppression of kings, feudal lords, slaveowners and their attempts at restoration.
 In books, pamphlets, Congress resolutions, and propaganda speeches, Socialists have everywhere thousands and millions of times explained to people the class nature of these bourgeois revolutions and this bourgeois dictatorship.
 That is why the present defense of bourgeois democracy under the cover of talk about “democracy in general", and the present howls and shouts against proletarian dictatorship under the cover of shouts about “dictatorship in general", are an outright betrayal of socialism.
-They are, in fact, desertion to the bourgeoisie, denial of the proletariat’s right to its own, proletarian revolution, and a defense of bourgeois reformism at the very historical juncture when bourgeois reformism throughout the world has collapsed and the war has created a revolutionary situation.6
+They are, in fact, desertion to the bourgeoisie, denial of the proletariat’s right to its own, proletarian revolution, and a defense of bourgeois reformism at the very historical juncture when bourgeois reformism throughout the world has collapsed and the war has created a revolutionary situation.6”

 Which bring us by the remark that indeed Marx talked about the “struggle for democratic rights and freedoms on the base of class-criteria” ......so indeed he talked about the role of class-struggle.
 But Marx talked about a lot of things.
 But he himself saw as the biggest contribution – as Lenin quoted Marx in “State and Revolution” - ....:

-Neue Zeit7 (Vol.XXV, 2, p.164), published extracts from Marx's letter to Weydemeyer dated March 5, 1852.
+In 1907, Mehring, in the magazine Neue Zeit7 (Vol.XXV, 2, p.164), published extracts from Marx's letter to Weydemeyer dated March 5, 1852.
 This letter, among other things, contains the following remarkable observation:

 "And now as to myself, no credit is due to me for discovering the existence of classes in modern society or the struggle between them.
 Long before me bourgeois historians had described the historical development of this class struggle and bourgeois economists, the economic anatomy of classes.
-What I did that was new was to prove: (1) that the existence of classes is only bound up with the particular, historical phases in the development of production (historische Entwicklungsphasen der Produktion), (2) that the class struggle necessarily leads to the dictatorship of the proletariat, (3) that this dictatorship itself only constitutes the transition to the abolition of all classes and to a classless society."
+What I did that was new was to prove: (1) that the existence of classes is only bound up with the particular, historical phases in the development of production (historische Entwicklungsphasen der Produktion), (2) that the class struggle necessarily leads to the dictatorship of the proletariat, (3) that this dictatorship itself only constitutes the transition to the abolition of all classes and to a classless society."8

 In these words, Marx succeeded in expressing with striking clarity, first, the chief and radical difference between his theory and that of the foremost and most profound thinkers of the bourgeoisie; and, secondly, the essence of his theory of the state.

 It is often said and written that the main point in Marx's theory is the class struggle.
 But this is wrong.
 And this wrong notion very often results in an opportunist distortion of Marxism and its falsification in a spirit acceptable to the bourgeoisie.
 For the theory of the class struggle was created not by Marx, but by the bourgeoisie before Marx, and, generally speaking, it is acceptable to the bourgeoisie.
 Those who recognize only the class struggle are not yet Marxists; they may be found to be still within the bounds of bourgeois thinking and bourgeois politics.
 To confine Marxism to the theory of the class struggle means curtailing Marxism, distorting it, reducing it to something acceptable to the bourgeoisie.
 Only he is a Marxist who extends the recognition of the class struggle to the recognition of the dictatorship of the proletariat.
 That is what constitutes the most profound distinction between the Marxist and the ordinary petty (as well as big) bourgeois.
 This is the touchstone on which the real understanding and recognition of Marxism should be tested.
 And it is not surprising that when the history of Europe brought the working class face to face with this question as a practical issue, not only all the opportunists and reformists, but all the Kautskyites (people who vacillate between reformism and Marxism) proved to be miserable philistines and petty-bourgeois democrats repudiating the dictatorship of the proletariat.
-Kautsky's pamphlet,
+Kautsky's pamphlet, The Dictatorship of the Proletariat, published in August 1918, i.e., long after the first edition of the present book, is a perfect example of petty-bourgeois distortion of Marxism and base renunciation of it in deeds, while hypocritically recognizing it in words (see my pamphlet, The Proletarian Revolution and the Renegade Kautsky, Petrograd and Moscow, 1918).

 Opportunism today, as represented by its principal spokesman, the ex-Marxist Karl Kautsky, fits in completely with Marx's characterization of the bourgeois position quoted above, for this opportunism limits recognition of the class struggle to the sphere of bourgeois relations.
 (Within this sphere, within its framework, not a single educated liberal will refuse to recognize the class struggle "in principle"!)
 Opportunism does not extend recognition of the class struggle to the cardinal point, to the period of transition from capitalism to communism, of the overthrow and the complete abolition of the bourgeoisie.
 In reality, this period inevitably is a period of an unprecedently violent class struggle in unprecedentedly acute forms, and, consequently, during this period the state must inevitably be a state that is democratic in a new way (for the proletariat and the propertyless in general) and dictatorial in a new way (against the bourgeoisie).

 Further.
 The essence of Marx's theory of the state has been mastered only by those who realize that the dictatorship of a single class is necessary not only for every class society in general, not only for the proletariat which has overthrown the bourgeoisie, but also for the entire historical period which separates capitalism from "classless society", from communism.
 Bourgeois states are most varied in form, but their essence is the same: all these states, whatever their form, in the final analysis are inevitably the dictatorship of the bourgeoisie.
 The transition from capitalism to communism is certainly bound to yield a tremendous abundance and variety of political forms, but the essence will inevitably be the same: the dictatorship of the proletariat.
+9

 “B. The character and role of the bourgeois State